AE error — water leak

 Step 1

-Disconnect power at the breaker or by unplugging the unit before doing anything else, since you will be working near water and electrical components.
-Remove the kick plate by backing out the two Phillips screws at the bottom front of the machine, then look into the base pan — any standing water there confirms the AE error, which is triggered by a float switch that detects pan flooding.
-Do not skip the power disconnect; even a small amount of water in the base pan creates a shock hazard.
+First things first—disconnect power at the breaker or by unplugging the unit.
+You’ll be working near water and electrical components, so safety comes first.
+Remove the kick plate by backing out the two Phillips screws at the bottom front of the machine, then take a look into the base pan.
+If there’s standing water, that confirms the AE error, which is triggered by a float switch detecting pan flooding.
+Don’t skip the power disconnect; even a small amount of water in the base pan creates a shock hazard.

 Step 2

-Thoroughly dry the base pan using towels and a wet-dry vacuum, because the float switch will keep triggering the AE code as long as moisture is present.
-Locate the foam float switch in the front-left corner under the tub and manually press it down to reset it — if it is stuck in the raised position and won’t release, water has been sitting long enough to cause damage to the float mechanism and it may need replacement.
+Thoroughly dry the base pan using towels and a wet-dry vacuum; the float switch will keep triggering the AE code as long as moisture is present.
+Locate the foam float switch in the front-left corner under the tub and manually press it down to reset it.
+If it’s stuck in the raised position, it may need replacement due to damage from water sitting too long.
 Make sure the pan is completely dry before resetting, or the code will return immediately on the next cycle.

 Step 3

-With the pan dry, trace the source of the original leak by systematically inspecting four common failure points: the bottom door gasket for tears or gaps, the circulation pump base for a dark oily residue that indicates a failing seal, the water inlet fitting at the left rear for cracks or drips, and all drain hose clamp connections for looseness.
-A pro tip is to dry everything first and then run a short cycle while watching through the kick plate opening with a flashlight — this makes the active leak point much easier to pinpoint than inspecting dry components alone.
+With the pan dry, trace the source of the original leak by systematically inspecting four common failure points: the bottom door gasket for tears or gaps, the circulation pump base for a dark oily residue indicating a failing seal, the water inlet fitting at the left rear for cracks or drips, and all drain hose clamp connections for looseness.
+A pro tip is to dry everything first and then run a short cycle while watching through the kick plate opening with a flashlight.
+This method makes it much easier to pinpoint the active leak than inspecting dry components alone.
 Skipping this diagnostic step risks fixing the wrong component and having the error return.

 Step 4

 If the door gasket is torn, cracked, or no longer sealing flush against the tub, water will escape the wash cavity during the cycle and drain directly into the base pan.
-Remove the old gasket by peeling it out of its retaining channel around the tub opening, then press the new gasket firmly into the groove starting at the corners and working around each side to seat it evenly without gaps or folds.
-A misaligned gasket is one of the most common causes of recurring AE errors on this model, so take time to confirm the gasket sits fully seated in the channel all the way around.
+Remove the old gasket by peeling it out of its retaining channel around the tub opening.
+Then, press the new gasket firmly into the groove, starting at the corners and working your way around each side to seat it evenly without gaps or folds.
+A misaligned gasket is one of the most common causes of recurring AE errors on this model, so take the time to confirm it sits fully in the channel all the way around.

 Step 5

-For all other leak sources found in Step 3, tighten any loose hose clamps or fitting connections firmly — hand-tight is not enough, use a screwdriver to snug clamps down without overtightening to the point of cracking plastic fittings.
-If the water inlet valve fitting is visibly cracked or weeping, the entire inlet valve assembly must be replaced rather than patched, since sealants are not reliable under the cycling water pressure inside a dishwasher.
+For all other leak sources found in Step 3, tighten any loose hose clamps or fitting connections firmly.
+Hand-tight isn’t enough; use a screwdriver to snug clamps down without overtightening to the point of cracking plastic fittings.
+If the water inlet valve fitting is visibly cracked or weeping, the entire inlet valve assembly must be replaced, as sealants aren’t reliable under the cycling water pressure inside a dishwasher.
 A pro tip is to replace any clamp that looks corroded or deformed at the same time, since a weakened clamp will fail again soon.

 Step 6

-Restore power, run a complete wash cycle, and watch the base pan through the kick plate opening with a flashlight for the first several minutes of the cycle to catch any active dripping immediately.
-At the end of the cycle, do a final inspection of the base pan — it should be completely dry with no new water present if the repair was successful.
-If water reappears, the AE code will trigger again and you will need to revisit Step 3 to identify a second or missed leak source.
+Restore power and run a complete wash cycle.
+Watch the base pan through the kick plate opening with a flashlight for the first several minutes of the cycle to catch any active dripping immediately.
+At the end of the cycle, do a final inspection of the base pan—it should be completely dry with no new water present if the repair was successful.
+If you see water reappear, the AE code will trigger again, and you’ll need to revisit Step 3 to identify a second or missed leak source.

 Where to Buy Replacement Parts